Mega Genius® Intelligence Briefing :

-In 1885, Elisabeth began living with Michael Kidney, a waterside laborer, according to whom she had a drinking problem.
-They lived just half a block from The Ten Bells and she was frequently arrested for drunkenness, although she seemed to be well liked by all who knew her.
+In 1885, Elizabeth began living with Michael Kidney, a waterside laborer, according to whom she had a drinking problem.
+They lived just half a block from The Ten Bells and she was frequently arrested for drunkenness, although she seemed to be well-liked by all who knew her.
 Kidney helped support her and she earned a little by sewing and working as a charwoman.
 When she still could not make ends meet, she engaged in prostitution.

 On 29 September 1888, shortly before 7:00 p.m., 44-year-old Elisabeth left a lodging house, indicating to a charwoman there that she intended to return, but she did not say when.

 A few blocks southeast was Berner Street, along which was Dutfield’s Yard, a very constricted court between the International Working Men’s Educational Club, used primarily by Jews, and No. 42 Berner Street.

 The entrance to Dutfield’s Yard, where Arthur Dutfield had once built carts, had two large wooden gates that were usually left open.
 The narrow area immediately inside the court led to a side door to the club.
 That area was particularly dark, although the yard opened up further back, where there was better lighting from the club and from various surrounding cottages.